HopkinsIDD/flepimop-documentation/gitbook/model-inference/old-configuration-setup.md

 ## Modifications to `seeding`

-The model can perform inference on the seeding date and initial number of seeding infections in each geoid.
+The model can perform inference on the seeding date and initial number of seeding infections in each subpop.
 An example of this new config section is:

 ```
 seeding: